evolv-ai/scaffold/README.md

 Install from: https://chrome.google.com/webstore/detail/resource-override/pkoacgokdfckfpndoffpifphamojphii?hl=en

 ### Tab Group
-Add tab group url for
+Add tab group url for the path you want to load the variants into.
+You can use either a base url (https://www.verizon.com/**) or a specific path.

 #### Add Change Header Rule

+Use `Allow Outside Content` from the preset options and it should include two lines with:
+`Remove` `Content-Security-Policy` and
+`Remove` `X-Content-Security-Policy`

 #### Add Inject file rule